fwcd/dpm/README.md

     - adds a dependency on `https://deno.land/sqlite`
 - `dpm install`
     - installs the project globally, in case of a binary project

+## Running
+If you have `dpm` already installed, you can run it using `dpm run`.
+Otherwise, just use:

+`deno run --unstable --allow-read --importmap module.json src/index.ts run`